Skip to main content

 What kinds of gardens are included in the Trillium scope?

-All front yard gardens are to be inclusive to homeowners and renters alike can nominate within our residential program stream.
-Also, businesses, commercial, multi-residential condominiums, community centers and industrial gardens can be nominated for a Community Trillium Award, within our community program stream.
+All front yard gardens are to be inclusive to homeowners and renters alike, you can nominate within our residential program stream.
+Also, businesses, commercial, multi-residential apartment buildings, condominiums, community centers and industrial gardens can be nominated for a Community Trillium Award, within our community program stream.

 Can town houses and private gated communities participate?